-New and Updated External Applications & Integrations
+New and Updated External Applications & Integration

-The Poorvu Center is please to announce the following external applications and external application integrations are now available to all academic courses through Canvas.
+The Poorvu Center is please to announce the following external applications and external application integration are now available to all academic courses through Canvas.
 For a complete list of external applications, please see the following article.

 |External Application Name||Description|